keeweb/keeweb-plugins/README.md

 ```
 npm run-script translations
 ```
-Download translations from OneSky and saved as KeeWeb plugins.
+Download translations from OneSky and save as KeeWeb plugins.